chaimae-bouassab/chaimae-bouassab/README.md

 - 🌱 I’m currently learning **Laravel**

-- 💬 Ask me about **"I have a stReact.js and Node.js, further validated by the completion of a certification program at Gomycode Community."**
+- 💬 Ask me about **"React.js and Node.js, further validated by the completion of a certification program at Gomycode Community."**

 - 📫 How to reach me **shaimaabouassab@gmail.com**